 |a non urban portion of The Mill Creek|

 Now technically it's not named a "river" but there really is no official distinction between rivers and creeks.
-A loose definition is that a creek is a smaller tributary of a river.
-However, the Mill Creek is part of the same watershed as the Little Miami River that also flows into the Ohio River.
+A loose definition is that a creek is a minor tributary of a river.
 Basically it got called a creek by John Cleves Symmes and the name stuck.
 More on that in a bit.

 The average depth of this waterway is only about 3' in most places and averages about 60' wide in the Cincinnati area making it 1/4 the size of the Little Miami, in length, width and depth.
 Flood stage is at 12'.
 Much of the urban portion of the Mill Creek has fortified concrete banks and is what most folks see as they speed down I-75 aka The Mill Creek Expressway.
 Yes, sadly it looks like a big cement ditch in those places which happens to also be a graffiti canvas for vandals.